gdal raster calc

 If more than one input dataset is used, it should be prefixed with a name by which it

-will be referenced in the calculation, e.g. A=my_data.tif
+will be referenced in the calculation, e.g. A=my_data.tif.
+(If a single dataset is

-used, it will be referred to with the variable X
+used, it will be referred to with the variable X in formulas.)

 The inputs should have the same spatial reference system and should cover the same spatial extent but are not required to have the same

 spatial resolution.
-The spatial extent check can be disabled with --no-check-extent
+The spatial extent check can be disabled with --no-check-extent,

 in which case the inputs must have the same dimensions.
 The spatial reference system check can be